Barmanpriyanka/MyToken/README.md

 # MyToken

 This Solidity program is a simple token contract that demonstrates the basic functionality of a custom token on the Ethereum blockchain.
-The purpose of this program is to provide a starting point for those who are new to Solidity and want to understand how to create and manage tokens.

 ## Description